 Narrative-focused video games development with Ren'Py, an open source engine

-The game engine, Ren'Py, is an open source engine used to make countless interactive fiction games, also known as visual novels.
-These include commercial hits such as (visual novel name), to viral works such as (another visual novel name) (2mil+ downloads as of Jan 2018).
+The game engine, Ren'Py, is an open source engine used to make countless interactive fiction games, also known as visual novels (VNs).
+These include commercial hits with VN elements such as Persona 5, to viral works such as Doki Doki Literature Club (2mil+ downloads as of Jan 2018).

 I learned to program in Python using this engine, and have released my commercial game with it.
 I have also become a data scientist at (Canadian company) due to this skillset combined with my econometrics background.
 Talk about an ambitious crossover!

 Anyhow, the talk will dig into the source code of the engine, https://github.com/renpy/renpy, such as:

 How it takes care of OS level stuff for game developers, memory optimization, cross platform game saves, and all that cool stuff.

 Outcome: The audience will understand the independent gaming industry and how they can use Python to break into the industry, as I share my journey.
 There will also be components of source code walkthrough, but will be more of an overview than a step by step tutorial due to the scope of the talk.

 - (2 minutes) Introduction and overview of my experience using Python making games.

 - (5 minutes) The difference between large game companies and small, independent companies, and how with Python I was able to make $10k USD in gross sales (in 2 months).